 Why would I advocate for something that’s not perfect?

-- Because bike-shedding and internal inconsistency is an enormous cost in terms of wasted developer hours, both in terms of feature developement and ongoing maintenance costs, and the JSON-API spec is plenty good enough and helps prevent both those things.
+- Because bike-shedding and internal inconsistency is an enormous cost in terms of wasted developer hours, both in terms of feature developement and ongoing maintenance costs, and the JSON-API spec is good enough and helps prevent both those things.

 - The spec is well thought out.
 It probably has thousands of hours of work put into it, making sure the details are logical and flexible.
 You won’t get something as good without spending about that same number of hours.